Eco-Flow/comparete/README.md

 `nextflow run main.nf --orthofinder --hite --earlgrey --input input.csv -profile docker/singularity/apptainer`

+## Useful additional flags:

+`-resume` : This allows the pipeline to resume from the last failed process (using the nextflow cache-ing mechanism) `-bg`     : This allows nextflow to run in the background, so you can continue to use your terminal.

 # Current test commands:
 `nextflow run main.nf -profile docker,test_bacteria -resume`